rust-lang/rustc-dev-guide/src/const-eval.md

 integer or fat pointer, it will directly yield the value (via [`ConstValue::Scalar`] or [`ConstValue::Slice`]), instead of referring to the [`miri`](./miri.html) virtual memory allocation (via [`ConstValue::ByRef`]).
-This means that the `const_eval_*` functions cannot be used to create miri-pointers to the evaluated constant or static.
+This means that the `const_eval_*` functions cannot be used to create miri-pointers to the evaluated constant.
 If you need the value of a constant inside Miri, you need to directly work with [`eval_const_to_op`].

 [`GlobalId`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/mir/interpret/struct.GlobalId.html